 When Your Trail Becomes Boring

-We have all experienced the feeling that after hitting the same local trail for months that it’s become a bit boring.
+We have all experienced the feeling that hitting the same local trail for months becomes a bit boring.
 Knowing the track like the back of your hand is fantastic from a safety perspective, but not from an adrenaline view.
 Locking out your suspension will change the trail’s whole dynamic and make it feel brand new as you have to alter the way you ride it.

 When You Have Become Lazy On Your Bike